matteofigus/api-benchmark/README.md

 #### maxMean
   (Number, default null): if it is a number, generates an error when the mean value for a benchmark cycle is major than the expected value

+#### maxSingleMean
+  (Number, default null): if it is a number, generates an error when the mean across all the concurrent requests value is major than the expected value

 ### Options object

 #### debug